linmx0130/PaperNotes/notes.md

+### Spatial Memory for Context Reasoning in Object Detection
+* Authors: Xinlei Chen, Abhinav Gupta
+* Index: arXiv 1704.04224
+* Reading date: 14/04/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Object Detection

+In this paper, the authors proposed to utilize a spatial memory module to improve object detection framework by providing the ability of context reasoning.
+The proposed spatial memory is based on 2D recurrent neural network with an ROI indexing.
+The convolution features are fused before the final predictions.

+The experiments show that this method improves the precision of the prediction a lot.
+But the recall and mAP drops.
+The fancy idea is that it is possible to reason by fusing the features before ROI Pooling.

 ### Weight Uncertainty in Neural Networks
 * Authors: Charles Blundell, Julien Cornebise, Koray Kavukcuoglu, Daan Wierstra
 * Index: arXiv 1505.05424, ICML 2015